Cloud-CV/EvalAI/README.md

 3. Login with your credentials and move to the profile section.

-4. Click on `Get your Auth Token` to get the authentication token & download it as a JSON file.
+4. Click on `Get your Auth Token` to get the authentication token & copy the token.

-5. Create a folder with name `.evalai` in your home directory by using the command `mkdir ~/.evalai`.

-6. Place the downloaded authentication token in this folder by using the command `mv ~/Downloads/token.json ~/.evalai/`.

 ### Step 2: